idealius/transpose_covid_timeseries/readme.md

 # Sanitize COVID-19 Data

-Downloads time series data for deaths and confirmed cases from John Hopkins COVID-19's github.
+Downloads time series data for deaths and confirmed cases from Johns Hopkins COVID-19's github.
 Then, sanitizes and transposes it so it is workable in common visualization software (Excel, Tableau, QGIS, etc.) for a timelapse and writes to a file with absolute values and per capita values **in percent (multiplied by 100.)**

 ### Requirements